digitalhub-serverless

 When exposed, the Envoy proxy ProcessingRequest messages are handled by the specified runtime implementation.
 Based on the processor pattern, the handler processes and transforms the incoming request, the outgoing response, or even controls whether the processing may be interrupted.
 More specifically, the following scenarios are available:

 • postprocessor handler: receives the Event object representing the outgoing HTTP message (with URL, body, headers, etc) and returns the modified object to be passed to the client.
 If response with Status > 0 is returned, it is sent as response with that status.
+In case of processing error, an error is returned as immediate response.

 • observeprocessor handler: receives both the request and response objects and may perform some processing of that without, however, altering the flow.
 In fact, the execution of observe processor should be considered asynchronous and its results are ignored.